samuel-jimenez/GramEditor/docs/src/installation.md

 #### Mac Hardware

-Zed supports machines with Intel (x86_64) or Apple (aarch64) processors that meet the above macOS requirements:
+Tehanu supports machines with Intel (x86_64) or Apple (aarch64) processors that meet the above macOS requirements:

 - MacBook Pro (Early 2015 and newer)
 - MacBook Air (Early 2015 and newer)